The best flights to Abu Dhabi & Dubai for the 2021 Abu Dhabi Grand Prix on December 10-12, plus advice on getting to Yas Marina Circuit.

-Please Note: The 2020 Abu Dhabi Grand Prix will take place on December 11-13 without spectators present.
+Date Change: Please note that the 2021 Abu Dhabi Grand Prix will take place one week later than originally announced.
 This post will be updated with current travel information closer to the 2021 Abu Dhabi Grand Prix.
-The Editor attended the 2018 & 2019 Abu Dhabi Grand Prix.
+The Editor attended the 2015, 2018 & 2019 Abu Dhabi Grands Prix.
 All images © Tomasz Cwiklinski & F1Destinations.com

 It always pays to book your race tickets, accommodation and flights well in advance for Abu Dhabi.
 Capacity is limited at Yas Marina and the event does sell out.
 Luckily, Yas Marina is well served by airports in both Abu Dhabi and nearby Dubai, both of which are major international hubs serving a range of airlines and multiple worldwide destinations.
 Race transport is well organised at the Abu Dhabi Grand Prix, which is good news since Yas Island is actually 35 kilometres from Abui Dhabi City.
 Taxis are cheap and plentiful in Abu Dhabi and buses are also available for those on a tighter budget.